jamesbrayy/wace-notes/chemistry/acids-and-bases.md

 - substances that dissociate/ionise in water to form a solution that conducts electricity
 - there are strong electrolytes which completely dissociate in water and exist as ions in solution
   - $$\mathrm{NaCl}(s) \rightarrow \mathrm{Na}^{+}(aq) + \mathrm{Cl}^{-}(aq)$$
-  - ==dissociation involves two ions splitting into two separate ions==
+  - dissociation involves two ions splitting into two separate ions
 - there are also weak electrolytes which partially ionise in water and exist as both molecules and the composite ions of the molecule in solution
   - $$\mathrm{NH_3}(aq) + \mathrm{H_2O}(l) \rightleftharpoons \mathrm{NH_4}^{+}(aq) + \mathrm{OH}^{-}(aq)$$
-  - ==ionisation involves a non-ionic molecule splitting into ions==
+  - ionisation involves a non-ionic molecule splitting into ions

 ## **hydrolysis of salts**
 - salts are strong electrolytes and so they completely dissociate into ions